Power Outage: What to do Next

 Try to stay away from lighting candles as we used to when we were kids.
 Candles increase the chances of fires if knocked over or played with by children.

 Keep Refrigerator/Freezers Shut

 Whatever you do, keep the refrigerator and freezer doors shut at all times.
 You can’t be sure how long it will be until the power is restored.
 It could take several days.
-Most freezers can store food for up to 24-36 hours when you keep the doors shut.
+Most freezers can store food for up to 24-36 hours or longer when you keep the doors shut.

 Limit your Flushing

 Sometimes the city’s power outage will affect the water system pumps.
 If they aren’t working then water can’t be pumped to your home and the toilets you use.
 If that happens, try to limit your flushing if at all possible.
 You may end up having to use some of your stored water to perform the flushing needed.
 There’s a saying I’ve heard from some plumber friends: “If it’s yellow, let it mellow.
 If it’s brown, flush it down.”
 Having a bucket handy to flush the body waste using stored water may prove to be a blessing.

 Other Tips for Dealing with a Power Outage